thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 * This command might check (but doesn't have to) that the list of install and remove command has been consistent.
   * For instance, a plugin might raise an error after the sequence `prepare;install a; remove a-dependency; finalize`.
-* If the `finalize` command fails, then the planned sequences of actions (.i.e the whole sm operation) is reported as failed, even if all the atomic operations has been successfully completed.
+* If the `finalize` command fails, then the planned sequences of actions (.i.e the whole sm operation) is reported as failed, even if all the atomic actions has been successfully completed.

 ### The `install` command

-The `install` command installs a package module, possibly of some expected version.
+The `install` command installs a software module, possibly of some expected version.

 ```
 $ plugin install NAME [--version VERSION] [--file FILE]
 ```

 Contract:
-* The command requires a single mandatory argument: the module name.
+* The command requires a single mandatory argument: the software module name.
   * This module name is meaningful only to the plugin and is transmitted unchanged from the cloud to the plugin.
 * An optional version string can be provided.